YUUB33/YUUB33/README.md

 - 👋 Hi, I’m @YUUB33
-- 👀 I’m interested in game development, art, and data science
+- 👀 I’m interested in project management, game development, and data science
 - 🌱 I’m currently learning how to use github
 - 📫 How to reach me: yuqianh@andrew.cmu.edu or yuu#0671